sgfin/sgfin.github.io_old/_posts/2019-03-20-FAQ-On-Adversarial-Science-Paper.md

 ### There seems to have been something of a pivot between the preprint and the policy forum discussion, with the latter focusing much less on images.
 Was this intentional?

 Yes!
-Our preprint was geared toward a technical audience, and was largely motivated by a desire to get people who work on ML security/robustness research to start thinking about healthcare when considering attacks and defenses, rather than just things more native to the CS world like self-driving cars.
+Our [preprint](https://arxiv.org/pdf/1804.05296.pdf) was geared toward a technical audience, and was largely motivated by a desire to get people who work on ML security/robustness research to start thinking about healthcare when considering attacks and defenses, rather than just things more native to the CS world like self-driving cars.
 At the time, the bulk of high-profile work -- both in adversarial attacks and in medical ML -- had been done in the computer vision space, so we decided to focus on this for our initial deep dive and in building our three proofs of concept.

 As we thought a lot more deeply about the problem, however, we realized that we should probably expand our scope.
 The bulk of ML happening *today* in the healthcare industry isn't in the form of diagnostics algorithms, but is being used internally at insurance companies to process claims directly for first-pass approvals/denials.
 And the best examples for existing adversarial attack-like behavior takes place in context of providers manipulating these claims.
 These provide a jumping off point to understand a spectrum of emerging motivations for adversarial behavior across all aspects of the healthcare system and across many different forms of ML.
 (See the next section on this as well.)

-### In the paper, you frame existing examples like upcoding and claims craftsmanship as adversarial attacks, or at least their precursors.
+### In the paper, you frame existing examples like upcoding and claims craftsmanship as adversarial attacks, or at least as their precursors.
 Is that fair?

 I think so.
 The paper "adversarial classification" from KDD '04 even talks specifically about fraud detection along with spam and other applications of adversarial attacks.